SatyaRajAwasth1/rest-api-for-course-app/README.md

 # rest-api-for-course-app
-This REST API application is a course management tool written using Java and Spring Boot using which one can see / get all courses or specific course, add new course, edit existing courses and delete specific course.
+This REST API application is a course management tool written using Java and Spring Boot using which one can see / get all courses or specific course, add new course, update existing courses and delete specific course.

 ## Personal goals
 * Learn to develop and implement a REST API using Spring MVC (Boot)